Frequently Asked Questions on Timed Entry Permit System at Rocky Mountain National Park

 Yes.
-Both an entrance pass and timed entry permit are required to enter ALL areas of Rocky Mountain National Park—including Trail Ridge Road (US Hwy 34)—when arriving by vehicle between the hours of 6 am and 5 pm whether a visitor parks within the park or outside the park boundary.
+A timed entry permit is required to enter ALL areas of Rocky Mountain National Park—including Trail Ridge Road (US Hwy 34)—when arriving by vehicle between the hours of 6 am and 5 pm whether a visitor parks within the park or outside the park boundary.
+An entrance pass is required 24 hours a day, seven days a week.
 This includes but is not exclusive to Lumpy Ridge, Lily Lake, Longs Peak, Wild Basin, East Inlet, and North Inlet.

 Do I need to print a permit and put on my dashboard at outlying areas?

 Yes.
 If you are planning to visit one of the park’s outlying areas, please print and display your timed entry permit on your dashboard.
 In addition, please be prepared to show a ranger your permit if asked.

 If I am visiting the park for two days, do I make a reservation for each day separately?

 Yes.
 You will need to make a reservation for each day of your visit.
 In this first phase of the timed entry system weekly passes are not available.
 The goal of the timed entry system is to allow the park to open in a way that gives visitors and staff the opportunity to comply with Federal, State and Local COVID-19 public health guidelines.
 In order to ensure that the park meets that visitation level where those guidelines can be met, visitors must have a reservation for each day of their visit.
 This allows the park to have an accurate visitor count for each day.
 The weekly pass will be incorporated when guidance changes and we are able to increase the daily visitor totals.

 How flexible is the reservation system?
 Is there any possibility of getting a pass at the last minute?